denkyem/SmartHomeConfigs/ESPHome/Gosund SP1/readme.md

 This ESPhome config will create several sensors on Home Assistant
 ![screenshot](screenshot.png?raw=true)

-Including a Energy Sensor that works with the energy Energy Dashboard
+Including a Energy Sensor that works with the new Energy Dashboard

 ![screenshot](screenshot2.png?raw=true)